 Modules are a very powerful tool that allows Drupal users and developers to add new functionality to their site.
 In the case of creating an international website, we know we must have two or more languages available on the site.
 In order to make this happen, one must use the appropriate list of modules in order to not only get the administration in the other language, but to also make the content and the whole site in the desired language(s).

 The Drupal modules for this are: Internalization, Pathauto, Token, Transliteration, Variable, Chaos Tools, Views, Internalization Views, Localization Update and Administration Language.

-For more details on how to install a module see Installing Modules (Drupal 7).
+Click Here for more details on how to install a module (Drupal 7).